Angel Jackson: College career

 As a true freshman, Jackson started three games and appeared in 30 games.
 She averaged 7.0 points and 4.9 rebounds per game and set a season high with 19 points on February 7, 2020.
 She recorded one double-double with 11 points and a career-high 14 rebounds on November 14, 2019.
 Jackson led the team with 32 blocks and was named to the South Point Shootout All-Tournament Team.
 As a senior, she averaged 9.2 points and 7.1 rebounds per game.
 While at JSU, she made the All-SWAC Second Team and won back-to-back Defensive Player of the Year.
 Jackson led her team to back-to-back SWAC tournament championships and the first round of the NCAA Women's Tournament.

 Professional career

 WNBA

 Jackson was selected as the thirty-sixth pick of the 2024 WNBA draft by the Las Vegas Aces.
 On 7 May 2024, Jackson was waived by the Las Vegas Aces.

 Athletes Unlimited

 On February 11, 2025, Jackson became the first HBCU player to join Athletes Unlimited Pro Basketball.
 Jackson played in the 2025 season and finished 34th in scoring with 2,257 leaderboard points, averaging 1.7 points and 1.9 rebounds in 8.7 minutes per game.

+Lega Basket Femminile

+In June 2024, Jackson signed to play in the Lega Basket Femminile for the Faenza Basket Project.
+She left the team in October 2024.